-A primary regulator is usually installed on the output lines coming from the LABTEKTM N2-35 Series & LABTEKTM N2-70 Series.
+A primary regulator is usually installed on the output lines coming from the LABTEK[TM] N2-35 Series & LABTEK[TM] N2-70 Series.
 The primary regulator is there to "step down" the available pressure.
-There are typically secondary regulators located further downstream on the mixed gas lines.
-The secondary regulators are there to individually tune.
+Supplied regulators should also normalize pressure and decrease point of use variation in pressure.
+There are sometimes secondary regulators located at point of use.
+The secondary regulators are typically per manufacturer or site specification, if applicable.